top of page

 Finishes

 All Information provided in this page serves as a guide and not for reference purposes.
-Citi Bolt does not guarantee or warrant the accuracy or reliability of any information in our fastener guide.
-Citi Bolt accepts no responsibility for any loss or damage whatsoever resulting from reliance on the information provided.
+Citi Bolt Group does not guarantee or warrant the accuracy or reliability of any information in our fastener guide.
+Citi Bolt Group accepts no responsibility for any loss or damage whatsoever resulting from reliance on the information provided.

 bottom of page